deezone/PSR-8/README.md

 ### Sample implementation

-- 7 rounds of two random objects will attempt to hug each other.
+- 4 - 12 rounds of two random objects will attempt to hug each other.
 - The two objects will continue to hug each other back until object conditions (keepHugging()) are no longer met.
-- The WarmAndFuzzy property can go up or down after each hug exchange
+- The WarmAndFuzzy property can go up or down after each hug exchange.
+Sometimes hugs are good, sometimes creepy.
 - The number of times an object is hugged is recorded for the life of the object.
 - When the same object tries to hug itself an Exception is thrown that does not halt processing.